Why You Should Be Using 2 Step Verification

-Account protection has always been a major concern.
+Account protection has always been a significant concern.
 But with the majority of our business being conducted online these days, compromises in internet security are even more threatening.
 You need to do everything you can to ensure your accounts are protected.

 We at SEO Inc. would like to go just a bit more in depth on this topic.
-We believe 2 factor authentication provides a valuable first defense against those who would do your accounts harm.
+We believe 2-factor authentication provides a valuable first defense against those who would do your accounts harm.

 Why Use 2 Step Verification?

-Two factor authentication has seen success in thwarting compromised accounts even when a password has been stolen.
-By requiring an additional source of verification before logging into your account, two step verification makes it harder for those who have access to your password to get inside your accounts and do any real damage.
+Two-factor authentication has seen success in thwarting compromised accounts even when a password has been stolen.
+By requiring an additional source of verification before logging into your account, two-step verification makes it harder for those who have access to your password to get inside your accounts and do any real damage.

 What to Do If Two Factor Authentication is Not Offered

-However, not every platform or service offers two factor authentication.
+However, not every platform or service offers two-factor authentication.
 Are you simply out of luck in protecting accounts that don’t have it?

 Google’s solution—have those platforms use Google’s open source code to build their two-factor authentication software.
 At first, this seems like a convenient solution to get companies to use another of Google’s products to solve a common problem.
 However, Google is doing everyone a favor by offering such a primary security method that these companies should already have implemented.